jackyliu1999/Space-War/README.md

 ## Overview

 Space War is a 2D space shooter game created developed in C++ using the SFML library.
 The goal of this game is for the player to defeating enough enemies to advance stages.
+Developed as the final project for CS3307 Object-Oriented Design and Analysis.

 ## Prerequisites